redsift/d3-rs-bars/README.md

 ### Time

+The two main time formatter available are UTC and Local Time.
+UTC uses the time standard applied across the world which is unaffected by Daylight Saving Time whereas Local Time is set to your local timezone.
-To use any of the formatter a function is parsed to [`labelTime`](http://codepen.io/geervesh/pen/gwXvyO) function.
-To apply UTC format, d3.utcFormat(*specifier*) is used, argument being the [string specifiers](https://github.com/d3/d3-time-format#locale_format) and when using Local Time, only the string specifiers can be supply since by default the time format is set to Local Time.
+To use any of the formatters, string specifiers is passed to the [`labelTime`](http://codepen.io/geervesh/pen/gwXvyO) function.
+To apply UTC format, d3.utcFormat(*specifier*) is used as a parameter to `labelTime`, *specifier* being the [string specifiers](https://github.com/d3/d3-time-format#locale_format).
+When using Local Time, only string specifiers can be passed to `labelTime` since by default the time format is set to Local Time.

 Additional information about Time format for D3 can be found [here](https://github.com/d3/d3-time-format#d3-time-format).